edumunozsala/online-gaming-mlops-project/README.md

 - Mlflow, the experiment tracker and model registry tool: A Fargate service runing a Mlflow container, small size 1024 CPU and 2048 GB.
 Data is stored in a local SQLite to reduce cost and complexity and the artifacts are stored in a folder in an S3 bucket.

 - Evidently UI: A new task and Fargate service, runing in 1024 CPU and 2048 GB Mem.
 It collects reports from an S3 folder and generate the reports and dashboard when started.

+* Amazon ECR including three repositories for our images.
 * Amazon Load Balancer: An application balancer to direct traffic to one of three containers.

 * Amazon VPC: All components are protected inside a VPC to control access and networking.
 	-	Several subnets and security groups to keep the solution secure.
-*

 ## Best practices